Code-Institute-Submissions/North-West-Golf-Society/README.md

 * Link to Instagram
 * Link to Twitter
 * Link to Facebook

 ### index.html
 * Hero Image.
 * Functional Nav Bar.
 * Lists ordered and unordered.
 * The Site allows you to see previous events held.

+### Gallery
+* Has 3 images that when clicked direct you to a new tab and allows to to see a bigger version of image.

+### Contact
 * Functional contact form, this can be used by users looking to join the society, or rival socities enquiring about a match.
+* Contact form has a submit button that when hovered over changes type of cursor.

 ## Features left to implement
 * Members area/login page.